yduf/yduf.github.io/_posts/2022-01-14-libvips-image.md

 ### Compiling
 It straitghforward through meson.
 But it requires additional libraries to support features:
 - [libspng](https://github.com/randy408/libspng) (recommended) - faster png operation
+	- otherwise use libpng
+- [mozjpeg](https://github.com/mozilla/mozjpeg#mozilla-jpeg-encoder-project-) (recommended) - compatible with the libjpeg API and ABI.
+It is intended to be a drop-in replacement for libjpeg.
+MozJPEG is a patch for libjpeg-turbo.
+	- [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo#background) -  a JPEG image codec that uses SIMD instructions to accelerate baseline JPEG compression and decompression
+	- libjpeg - fallback
+- libjxl - for jpegxl

 ## [nip2](https://github.com/libvips/nip2)
 A user interface for libvips.